multitudes/FabLabNeukoelln-Fungi_Project/README.md

 - Mix the pellets with the spawn.
 Put in bags - 3 weeks wait at 20-24°C for oysters.
 - 125 kg per sq m
 - Dark environment

+### Fruiting
+The spawned bag will be kept in the ideal environment until it fruits.
+This is the first

 ## Links